 The Conservation Node

-A hub for biodiversity protection, community training, and research.
+A hub for biodiversity protection, community training, and scientific research.

 The Honey House

-A women-led, nature-positive livelihood strengthening income and ecological stewardship
+A nature-positive livelihood project that strengthens women’s income and ecological stewardship.